Ido108/sunocover/README.md

-# SUNO Song Processor
+# SUNO Cover Song Processor - PreProcess ANY song for suno upload

 ![Screenshot](screenshot.png)

-Standalone app for song processing to Bypass uploads restrictions in suno
+Standalone app for song processing to Bypass uploads restrictions in suno. works with direct search (full process including download from youtube and processing the file), youtube urls, or local files.

 ## Install